Sharon Sang Eun Lee, MD

 - ASSISTANT PROFESSOR | Environmental Medicine & Public Health

-Specialty:Public Health and General Preventive Medicine
+Specialties:Public Health and General Preventive Medicine, Occupational Medicine

 Sharon Sang Eun Lee, MD, MPH, is an Assistant Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, specializing in the prevention, diagnosis and treatment of occupational injuries and illnesses.
 In this position, she sees patients at the Mount Sinai Selikoff Centers for Occupational Health for work-related health conditions.
 Additionally, she supervises occupational and environmental medicine residents and collaborates with departmental faculty on occupational disease surveillance and research projects.